NihongoJourney/NihongoJourney.github.io/index.md

 title: Welcome to the Journey
 layout: single
 author_profile: true
-excerpt: "Support, tools, and more(?) for your trek from intermediate to advanced Japanese fluency"
+excerpt: "support, tools, and more(?) for your trek from intermediate to advanced Japanese fluency"
 header:
   overlay_image: assets/images/jan-gottweiss-dDh2ARsadRs-unsplash-cropped-compressed.jpg
   overlay_filter: 0.2 # same as adding an opacity of 0.2 to a black background
   caption: "Photo credit: [**Jan Gottweiss**](https://unsplash.com/photos/dDh2ARsadRs)"
 ---

-**<mark>This site is currently in development, but you are free to look around.</mark>**
+**<mark>This site is currently in development, but feel free to look around.</mark>**

-Hello there, I'm 両津 and welcome to my site/project/hobby/thing.
+Hello there, I'm 両津 and welcome to my site/project/thing.
 I'm not sure how you found me, but I'm glad you're here.

-The goal of this site is to help you (yes, YOU!) transition to reading Japanese in the way you are reading this page (i.e. without looking every other word up).
-That means reading books, manga, newspapers, etc. created by Japanese native speakers for Japanese native speakers ***as if*** you were a native speaker as well.
-If that has been a goal of yours—as it has been for me—then you've come to the right place.
+The goal of this site is to help you (yes, you!) transition to reading Japanese in the way you are reading this page (i.e. without looking every other word up).
+That means reading books, manga, newspapers, etc. created by Japanese native speakers for Japanese native speakers ***as if*** you too were a native speaker.
+If native-level fluency in Japanese has been a goal of yours—as it has been for me—then you've come to the right place.

 The way that I'll help you reach your goal is rather simple: I'll get you reading native content right away.
 Sorry, but there's no way to get to reading native content without actually ***reading native content***.
-To help you retain the vocabulary you learn along the way I'll be providing you some custom spaced repetition software that integrates with the reading I'll be sending you.
+It will be fun, I promise.
+To help you retain the vocabulary you learn along the way, I'll be providing you some custom [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition){:target="_blank"}{:rel="noopener noreferrer"} software.
+This *FREE* app will integrate the native content that I'll be sending you to make your progress transparent and efficient.
+All you have to do is complete the reading and reviews that are provided each day, and you'll be off to reading the content of your choosing in no time!

-When this site is completed, you'll be able to find out how to use the website (Philosophy)
+To get started, click [here](_pages/philosophy.md) to find out the how and why behind this site.
+To determine if you are ready to use this site, click [here](_pages/about.md).
+To download the software and signup for the weekly content, click [here](_pages/resources.md).